Spacemen 3: 1989

 A third guitarist, Mark Refoy, had been recruited at the beginning of summer 1989, to play on later live dates and work on the next album.
-Refoy had been a friend and keen fan of the band for several years, and had contributed to Kember's solo album.
-He was guitarist in the indie band The Tell-Tale Hearts who had disbanded in 1987.
+Refoy had been a friend of the band for several years, and had contributed to Kember's solo album.
 Refoy made his first live performance with Spacemen 3 at their Rugby 'homecoming' gig on 20 July.

 On 23 July, Spacemen 3 played their biggest headlining gig at The Town & Country Club, London, a 2,000-capacity venue.
 On 22 August, they played a warm-up gig at Subterranea, London, for the Reading Festival, their first festival gig.
 Spacemen 3 played at the Reading Festival on 25 August 1989.
 This would transpire to be their last ever live performance.

-At the beginning of September 1989, Spacemen 3 were about to undertake a substantial tour of the United States – despite disagreement between Kember and Pierce as to whether Kate Radley could accompany them.
+At the beginning of September 1989, Spacemen 3 were about to undertake a substantial tour of the United States.
 The tour schedule had been finalised and they were due to be in America for the rest of the year, playing about 50 gigs.
-The band had grievances with their manager Gerald Palmer, such as perceived lack of monies being received, and summoned him to a meeting at VHF Studios.
-The meeting, which was secretly recorded, involved intense arguments and accusations, and nothing was resolved.
+The band had grievances with Palmer, resulting in a meeting with no resolution or compromise.
 In an interview in 1991, Kember described Palmer as "the most devious guy I've ever had the misfortune to meet".

-A few days later Kember and Pierce met Palmer again and sacked him.
-However, Palmer's partnership agreement with Kember and Pierce meant that he was contractually still effectively one third of Spacemen 3.
-Palmer had already incurred at least £10,000 in recording expenses for the next album.
-In response to his dismissal as manager, he decided to withdraw his commitment to finance the imminent US tour, which was therefore cancelled at the eleventh hour.
-Tour posters had already been printed.
-The considerable time and money Bomp!
-Records' Greg Shaw had expended in preparing the tour was wasted.
+Kember and Pierce dismissed Palmer a few days after the meeting; however, Palmer was still one third of Spacemen 3.
+Additionally, he had already incurred at least £10,000 in recording expenses for the next album, and he stopped backing the imminent US tour, which resulted in a waste of resources.

 The official explanation at the time – and that reported in the UK music press – was that the US tour had been cancelled because they had not been able to obtain work permits due to the drug convictions of band members.
 However, it has since transpired that this was not the case: work permits had been obtained for the band, albeit with difficulty.